localstack/docs/content/en/tools/multi-account-setups/index.md

 LocalStack Community uses a fixed AWS Account ID (`000000000000`).
 In contrast, LocalStack Pro supports namespacing based on AWS Account ID on the single running instance.

-Namespaced AWS resources can be accessed by using the `AWS_ACCESS_KEY_ID` variable as illustrated below.
+Namespaced AWS resources can be accessed by using the `AWS_ACCESS_KEY_ID` variable when making requests.
+No additional configuration is required on LocalStack side.

 {{< alert >}}
 **Important:**
-Region must be configured not to be `us-east-1`.
+Any region other than `us-east-1` must be used.
 See [limitation note](#limitations).
 {{< /alert >}}